Melaka Food Guide

 Best Meals and Places Where to Eat in Melaka

-We've compiled the list of our favorite eating places in Melaka which you shouldn't miss.
+Here is the list of our favorite eating places in Melaka which you shouldn't miss.
+Bon appetite!

 Where: Ban Lee Siang Satay Celup, 53-C, Jalan Ong Kim Wee